brotatotes/bht-automation/bht gen 1/Mark/Chapter 6/Mark 6 35 bht.md

 # Mark 6:35 Commentary Help Text

 ## BHT:
-In this Bible verse, there is a sense of urgency as the Passover approaches, which explains the movement of the crowd.
-The time of day adds to this urgency, highlighting the need for a quick solution.
-The mention of multiple perspectives reminds us to consider different Gospel accounts, shedding light on different aspects of the event.
-Jesus' ministry is seen as dedicated and impactful, even in challenging and isolated locations.
-Ultimately, the verse conveys the importance of recognizing God's work happening at any moment, fulfilling needs and displaying His power.
+As the Passover was near and the day was coming to an end, a multitude had gathered in a desert place where resources were scarce.
+Jesus, who had been ministering diligently throughout the day, was aware of the timing and the challenging circumstances.
+With the anticipation of sunset and the passing of time, there was a sense of urgency and concern among the disciples.
+Yet, in the midst of these constraints, a miraculous event was about to unfold, demonstrating Jesus' compassion and divine power.

 ## Choicest Commentary Quotes:
 ### Henry Alford:
 1. "The Passover was near, which would account for the multitude being on the move."
-This highlights the significance of the Passover in relation to the crowd's movement and sets the context for the events that follow.
+This highlights the significance of the timing of the event, as the Passover was a major Jewish festival.

 2. "See notes on John 6:3-7."
-This suggests that there is additional information in the commentary about the parallel passage in the Gospel of John, which could provide further insights into the verse.
+This suggests that there is additional information or context provided in the notes on John 6:3-7, which could further enhance the understanding of the verse.

 3. "See notes on Matthew 14:15-17."
-This indicates that there are additional notes on the parallel passage in the Gospel of Matthew, which could provide further understanding of the verse.
+Similarly, this indicates that there are additional insights in the notes on Matthew 14:15-17 that could provide further understanding of the verse.

 ### Jamieson Fausset Brown:
-1. "The mention of the time of day in this verse adds a sense of urgency to the situation, as it indicates that the day was already far spent.
-This highlights the disciples' need to find a solution quickly."
+1. "The mention of the time of day in this verse provides important context for understanding the events that follow.
+It indicates that the day was coming to an end, and sets the stage for the miracle that Jesus is about to perform."

-2. "The different descriptions of the time of day in the various Gospel accounts remind us of the importance of considering multiple perspectives when studying the Bible.
-Each Gospel writer may have had a specific purpose or emphasis in mind when recording the events."

-3. "The mention of the two different evenings in Mark's account suggests that there were significant events happening throughout the day.
-This serves as a reminder that God's work is not confined to a specific time or place, but can happen at any moment and in various ways."
+2. "The use of different time references in the various Gospel accounts highlights the accuracy and attention to detail in the biblical narrative.
+It shows that the authors were aware of the different cultural understandings of time and were careful to provide accurate information for their readers."

+3. "The distinction between the earlier evening and the latter evening emphasizes the passing of time and creates a sense of anticipation for what is to come.
+It also serves to emphasize the miraculous nature of the feeding of the five thousand, as it takes place during a time when resources would typically be scarce."

+### Archibald T Robertson:
+1. "When the day was now far spent" - The phrase indicates that a significant portion of the day had already passed, setting the stage for the events to come.

+2. "Hωρα used here for day-time" - This clarifies that the term "hour" in this context refers to the daytime hours, rather than a specific time on the clock.

+3. "The turn of the afternoon had come and sunset was approaching" - This description helps to create a vivid picture of the timing of the events, highlighting the urgency and impending darkness.

 ### John Gill:
-1. "And when the day was now far spent... much time was gone": This highlights the length of Jesus' ministry and the dedication he had in teaching and healing the people.
+1. "And when the day was now far spent" - This phrase indicates that Jesus had been busy teaching and healing the people for a significant amount of time.
+It highlights his dedication and tireless efforts in ministering to others.

-2. "This is a desert place": This phrase emphasizes the challenging and isolated location where Jesus and his disciples found themselves, setting the stage for a miracle to come.
+2. "This is a desert place" - The disciples' observation about the location emphasizes the lack of resources and provisions in the area.
+It highlights the challenging circumstances they were facing, which adds to the significance of the miracle that follows.

-3. "Now the time is far passed": This phrase indicates the lateness of the hour, creating a sense of urgency and setting the stage for the disciples' concern about the people's need for food.
+3. "Now the time is far passed" - This statement by the disciples indicates that it was getting late in the day, and they were concerned about the practical implications of the situation.
+It shows their awareness of the limitations and their need for a solution.

 ## Generation Details